Protective behavior in dogs is not a bad thing.

-If no threat is perceived, the dog will go back to doing whatever he was involved with before he saw the new stimuli.
+If no threat is perceived, the dog will go back to doing whatever he was involved with before he sensed the new stimuli.

-If a threat is perceived, however, he may growl or bark – doing just enough to warn away whatever he feels is threatening the pack.
+If a threat is perceived, however, he may growl, snarl or bark – doing just enough to warn away whatever he feels is threatening the pack.
 This is what a protective dog does.

 Signs Your Dog is Protective of You

 - Immediate Focus on New Stimuli in the Environment